About Carpe Diem Cleaning

-Daly loves spending time with her three children, singing in her church’s worship team, shopping, and having family dinners.
+Andreina loves spending time with her son and husband, singing in her church’s worship team, and spending time with her extended family.

 Getting thirty people to fifty job sites each day is no easy task, but Madeline Peacock makes it look like a breeze.
 With a sharp mind for problem solving and a clear communication style appreciated by our clients and team members alike, Madeline keeps the day-to-day operations running smoothly.

 After managing restaurants for 10 years (starting in the bakery department and working up to GM!), Madeline brings a keen ability to adapt to circumstances and understand people, which makes her team love working with her through the exciting challenges of each day!

 Scott plays an important role on the Carpe Diem team by overseeing our operations.
 He also enjoys working with Wendy to encourage her skills as an entrepreneur.

 Scott has an MBA from NC Central’s School of Business and an undergraduate Management degree with a concentration in Accounting and Finance.
 From 2001 to 2013 he worked at the North Carolina Small Business and Technology Center (SBTDC) counseling small business owners and teaching a Business Planning course.
 Prior to joining the SBTDC, Scott owned his own business and worked in several other small businesses for 12 years as the VP of Sales, National Sales Manager, and Marketing Director.